Ed-Fi-Alliance-OSS/Project-Tanager/docs/README.md

 > As with most software projects, these design documents are intended to help
 > think through and communicate about features before and while they are being
 > developed.
 Efforts will be made to keep them true to the implementation, but
-> please beware the some implementation details may necessarily stray from the
+> please beware that some implementation details may necessarily stray from the
 > initial vision described in these files.